AnthonyDas/ImperialCollege-MLAL-CapstoneProject/Datasheet.md

 _/data/submissions/_

 * Any requests to use the data in contexts outside of academic settings should be directed to Imperial College London.

+## Maintenance

-* The dataset will be updated by the project owner on a weekly basis until the completion of the capstone project.
+* The dataset will be updated weekly by the project owner until the completion of the capstone project [March 2026].
 There will be a maximum of 13 query submissions.